Pakz001/Raylib-Examples/README.md

 Below here is a Windows sprite editor tool I programmed that can be used to create sprites and copy that sprite data to the clipboard buffer.
 I use this for some of the example in this repo.
 I might rewrite it for Raylib in the future.
 The spritedata copied in the clipboard by the sprite tool are inside a array.
 It uses the c64 palette or the db32 palette.
 The color values can be found online.

-https://cromdesi.home.xs4all.nl/tools/raylibspriteed.zip
+(use the c key inside the editor to export the current cell data into the clipboard buffer) https://cromdesi.home.xs4all.nl/tools/raylibspriteed.zip